McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 Using the ROTATED keyword, you may orient this geometry in any direction.

-## Heating up: Absorption data files
+## Warming up: Absorption data files

 There are currently four sample models that take into account the material absorption.
 Only the XAS edge is currently handled (no EXFAS, nor XANES structure).